dlab-berkeley/D-Lab-Workshop-Template/README.md

 This repository contains the materials for D-Lab [WorkshopName] workshop.

-### Prerequisites
+## Prerequisites
 We recommend attending [D-LabWorkshop1](D-LabWorkshop1Link), [D-LabWorkshop2](D-LabWorkshop2Link), and
 [AdditionalWorkshopsAsNeeded](LinksToWorkshops) prior to this workshop.

-Check D-Lab's [Learning Pathways](https://dlab-berkeley.github.io/dlab-workshops/python_path.html) to figure out which of our workshops to take!
+Check out D-Lab’s [Workshop Catalog](https://dlab-berkeley.github.io/dlab-workshops/) to browse all workshops, see what’s running now, and review prerequisites.

 ## Workshop Goals